jaantollander/masters-thesis/content/20_background.md

 : Node types on Puhti

-The nodes are connected using *Mellanox HDR InfiniBand* (100 Gbps HDR100) with fat-tree network topology.
+The nodes are connected using *Mellanox HDR InfiniBand* (100 Gbps HDR100) with a fat-tree network topology.

 ### Linux Operating System
 As the operating system, Puhti uses the *RedHat Enterprise Linux Server 7.9* distribution.